News

 After a long wait, the next version of the Perl programming language will undergo a few betas, followed by a general release this year Perl 6, a long-awaited upgrade to the well-known scripting ...

 By either of its future nicknames, version 1.0 of the Perl programming language was released on Dec.
 18, 1987 by its creator Larry Wall.
-A quarter of a century later, some have written off Perl as ...
+A quarter of a century later, ...